EwanXiong/ewanxiong/README.md

 🔭 I'm a Bioinformatics Engineer working at [Dynamic Biosystems](http://www.dynamic-biosystems.com/).
 🌱 I have research experience both in Bioinformatic and Experimental fields.
 Single cell data analysis is one of my specialties.
 😄 I'm keen to apply bioinformatic methdology to elucidate the mechanisms of dieases.
-⚡ Data Visualization and R pkg development are also interested.
+⚡ Data Visualization and tools development are also interested.

 <!--
 **xyifan97/xyifan97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.